x

 Before going further, let me briefly explain what autism is.
 Autism refers to a broad range of conditions that inhibit social skills, speech, and non-verbal communication and can show repetitive behavior.
 It is a developmental disability caused by differences in the brain.

 Signs of autism and symptoms can be confusing, which is why it is important to pay attention to your child’s ability to meet expected milestones.
 Some of the early signs of autism in children include not responding to their names, avoiding eye contact, repetitive movements like flapping their hands or rocking their bodies, and getting very upset if they do not like something.
-The signs of autism in 18 months and 2-year-olds are similar
+The signs of autism in 18 months and 2-year-olds are similar.

 When I think back to before Lucas’s diagnosis there were no well-visits between ages two and three, and while my husband and I had some concerns, we never thought about going to the doctor specifically to discuss what those were.
 It is important to get a screening done by a professional, as soon as possible when you begin to have concerns.
 The earlier a child can begin with early intervention, the better.